Nhat-Thanh/cppneofetch/README.md

 - g++

 ## Install
-If you are using debian based distro you need to uncomment line 42th and comment line 43th before installation.
+If you are using debian based distro you need to uncomment line 42th and comment line 43th in [config.hpp](https://github.com/Nhat-Thanh/cppneofetch/blob/main/config.hpp) before installation.

 ```
 sudo make install